Danail-Irinkov/vue-storefront/docs/guide/basics/contributing.md

 - Bug report
 - Feature request

 While writing issues, please be as specific as possible.
-All requests regarding support with implementation or application setup should be sent to [contributors@vuestorefront.io](mailto:contributors@vuestorefront.io)
+All requests regarding support with implementation or application setup should be sent to [support@procc.co](mailto:support@procc.co)

 If the issue is about some changes with a particular theme, please prefix the issue with the theme name (ex. `[default] change product tile background color`).